The start of 2019 is unlike the last 6-years, paving the way for a much different year.

 - For homes priced between $1 million to $1.25 million, the expected market time is 176 days, a Buyer’s Market.

 - For luxury homes priced between $1.25 million and $1.5 million, in the past two weeks, the expected market time increased from 211 to 252 days.
 For homes priced between $1.5 million and $2 million, the expected market time increased from 245 to 365 days.
 For luxury homes priced between $2 million and $4 million, the expected market time increased from 329 to 347 days.
 For luxury homes priced above $4 million, the expected market time increased from 941 to 1,279 days.

-- The luxury end, all homes above $1.25 million, accounts for 31% of the inventory and only 13% of demand.
+- On the luxury end, all homes above $1.25 million, account for 31% of the inventory and only 13% of demand.

 Have a great week.